MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-forecasts-budgets.md

 # required metadata

 title: Project forecasts and budgets
-description: Microsoft Dynamics 365 for Finance and Operations provides two ways to manage and control your projects: project forecasts and project budgets.
+description: Microsoft Dynamics 365 for Finance and Operations provides project forecasts and project budgets to manage and control your projects.
 author: KimANelson
 manager: AnnBe
 ms.date: 10/25/2017